 To get to the non-marketable minority interest value from the controlling company value, you would take both minority and marketability discounts.
 These discounts often range from 25-50% combined.

 DEFN: Marketability Discount: According to the International Glossary of Business Valuation Terms, marketability is defined as “the ability to quickly convert property to cash at minimal cost.”
 Given two identical business interests, a higher price will be paid by investors in the market for the business interest that can be converted to cash most rapidly, without risk of loss in value.

 Interests in a closely-held business, partnership, or other privately-held company have limited marketability because they are more difficult to sell than other interests, such as publicly-traded stocks.

 Example: Teddy gave his daughter Lexi, a 10% interest in his closely-held business.
 The value of the business is $1,000,000 and Teddy applied minority and marketability discounts that totaled 40% to the gift.
 The Fair Market Value of the gift would actually be $60,000 as opposed to $100,000.

 Controlling and Minority Interests Recap

-I hope that this article provided you with some clarity on the different levels of value for controlling and minority interests.
+We hope that this article provided you with some clarity on the different levels of value for controlling and minority interests.
 As you can see, controlling shareholders enjoy many privileges that minority shareholders do not.
 It is because of these benefits that the value of minority shares are lower when it comes to the overall company value.

 These are important concepts to be aware of and understand, especially prior to investing or estate planning.
 If you have any other questions or would like to know more about valuations for estate planning, levels of value, or minority and marketable discounts, feel free to reach out by clicking the button below.
-Hope to hear from you soon!
+We hope to hear from you soon!

 If you’re looking for more information on business valuations or just need some advice, contact us today.